cgwire/gazu/docs/source/index.rst

 |logo|

 Gazu is a Python client for the Kitsu API.
-It allows fetching easily your CG production data.
+It allows fetching easily your production data.
 More than giving access to data, it allows performing operations on it like marking a task as started or setting a thumbnail on a shot.